gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to use NVIDIA model and try to reduce the number of parameters and hence the model size as a resuly but still achive a functional model.
+The overall strategy for deriving a model architecture was to use NVIDIA model and try to reduce the number of parameters and hence the model size as a result but still achieve a functional model.

 My first step was to use a convolution neural network model similar to the NVIDIA model.. but only 2 or 3 convolution layers and 3 Dense layers.
 Even though the car was able to stay on the road most of the time, navigating the curves was not reliable.
 Moreover, number of variables/weights trained was reaching 8-10 million and the corresponding model size was exceeding 100MB.
 As I introduced more Convolution layers and Dense layers, there was better performance on the road, w.r.t navigating the curve and reduced the number of trained variables to 1.7M and model size to 20MB.